cnherrera/cnherrera.github.io/DataOrganization.md

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Press for a discussion on ontologizing metadata**</summary>

-A further step can be considered by ontologizing metadata following ontologies by WP7 (add example? how?).
+A further step can be considered by ontologizing metadata following ontologies.
 - why it is important?
 - Give an example
 - Needs for more development on the behind the scenes (RDP)